Top

 FAQs On Gold ETF vs Gold Mutual Fund

 Gold mutual funds are taxed like debt funds.
-Gains held for less than 3 years are added to income and taxed as per the slab.
-For more than 3 years, a 20% tax with indexation has applied.
+Gains held for less than 3 years are added to your income and taxed as per your income tax slab.
+For holdings above 3 years, a 20% tax with indexation has applied.

-Yes, Gold Mutual Funds do not require a Demat account.
-You can invest online or through mutual fund platforms.
+Yes, gold mutual funds do not require a demat account.
+You can invest through AMC websites, mutual fund platforms, or online investment apps.

-Gold ETFs are traded on exchanges and mirror gold prices directly, offering flexibility and liquidity.
-Sovereign Gold Bonds offer 2.5% annual interest, are backed by the Government of India, and are exempt from capital gains if held till maturity.
+Gold ETFs are traded on stock exchanges and closely track gold prices while offering liquidity.
+Sovereign Gold Bonds offer 2.5% annual interest, are backed by the Government of India, and capital gains are exempt if held till maturity.

 References: